Clooos/Bubble-Card/README.md

 ### Options

-**The variables starting with a number defines your buttons, just change this number to add more buttons (see example below).**

 | Name | Type | Requirement | Supported options | Description |
 | --- | --- | --- | --- | --- |
 | `auto_order` | boolean | **Required** | `true` or `false` | Change the order of the buttons according to the room you just entered |